riccardoberta/eml-hello-world/README.md

 ## Deploy to microcontroller boards

-The  folder stm32F769NI folder cotains the code and [instructions](stm32F769NI/README_MBED.md) to help you build and deploy the sample to the [STM32F769 discovery kit](https://www.st.com/en/evaluation-tools/32f769idiscovery.html) using [ARM Mbed](https://github.com/ARMmbed/mbed-cli).
+The folder stm32F769NI cotains the code and [instructions](stm32F769NI/) to help you build and deploy the sample to the [STM32F769 discovery kit](https://www.st.com/en/evaluation-tools/32f769idiscovery.html) using [ARM Mbed](https://github.com/ARMmbed/mbed-cli).

 ## Train your own model